PSBP-Library/psbp-library.github.io/index.md

 are function utilities.

-`fibonacci` is a program that makes use of programming ingredients
+`fibonacci` is a program that makes use of the following programming ingredients

 - `asProgram` (from `Functional`)
 - `>-->` (from `Composition`)